 I don’t really have to say.
 We already found a developer at the first passive house who was fully behind it.
 The architects were great, the planners were great, the construction company was behind it.
 Everyone pulled together and that’s why it worked well.
 There was not much convincing to do here.
 We wanted a passive house and we found really good partners who wanted to risk it with us.

 Where is the risk there?
 People were on the moon 50 years ago, so building an ecological house is no problem.
 Of course, you need a certain amount of know-how, but it’s actually not that complicated.

 What does a typical day look like in your life today?

-We accommodate approximately 10,000-12,000 students a year.
-I am sure that the majority appreciate it very much, because those who want to study in Austria know that they will give us a place to live – at a very reasonable price, I think.
+We accommodate approximately 10,000-12,000 students every year.
+I am sure that the majority appreciate it very much because those who want to study in Austria know that they will give us a place to live – at a very reasonable price, I think.